fs191/secure-logic-programming/docs/guide.md

 same_generation(X, X).
 ```

 Here the `X` token is treated as a variable, since it is capitalized.
+If we are
+not interested in the value of a variable, then a hole token (`_`) can be used
+instead.

 We can also say that two people are from the same generation if their parents are
 from the same generation: